Last Updated on

 This is not an easy question to answer, but we’re going to do our best to lay it all out there for you to come to your own conclusion, and for the sake of honesty we’ve been pretty brutal here.

 The first thing to mention is that there are many types of bodybuilder and if you’re thinking of competing that is also reflected in the growing number of categories available.

 Anyone can be a bodybuilder; though some will have the natural ability to grow muscle faster than others, genetics shouldn’t stop you.

 Bodybuilding in many ways is more about the mind than the body.
 But we’ll explain that as we go.

-The point being that regardless of age, gender and current body type, anyone who really wants it, can be a bodybuilder.
+The point is that regardless of age, gender and current body type, anyone who really wants it can be a bodybuilder.

 In terms of figuring out if bodybuilding is for you, you first need to ask yourself what you want.
 What are you looking to achieve in the long run and what does that look like to you?

 This sport is about goals.
 Setting them, attacking them and beating them.
 Then setting more.

 You need to know what it is you want before you commit else you will fail.